 Status and Distribution

 A singleton was attracted to a MV light trap on the 28th September 2016 in Walditch, Dorset.
 In the moth trap were a few other migratory species suggesting it probably arrived as a genuine migrant from continental Europe.
+A second was found on the Isles of Scilly in September 2018 (D. Grundy) further supporting the suggestion this is a migrant species.

 Bradley & Fletcher no: